hjtejuco123/ThesisFormat-Chapters-1-3/README.md

 The study benefits students, professionals, developers, and researchers by providing an intelligent and data-driven productivity tool.

 ### Scope and Delimitations
-The study focuses on Android devices and individual task management within a six-week evaluation period.
+The study focuses on web application and individual task management within a six-week evaluation period.

 ### Conceptual Framework